• Skip to primary navigation

 Why You’ll Love These Cookies

-These are the perfect cookies to snack on when you need a sweet treat, or if you are creating a cookie gift box for the holidays or any other occasion.
-And with 5 basic ingredients that you probably already have in your pantry, you can whip up this batch in no time at all.
+These are the perfect 5-ingredient cookies for busy families when you need a quick, allergy-friendly treat, or if you are creating a cookie gift box for the holidays or any other occasion.
+And with basic ingredients that you probably already have in your pantry, you can whip up this batch in no time at all.

 These melt-in-your-mouth snowball cookies are:

-• Quick and easy to make—just 5 pantry staples and under 30 minutes!
+• Perfect for busy families – just 5 pantry staples and under 30 minutes!

 Ingredients and Substitutions